flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-planning/direct.md

 While en-route pilots may encounter discontinuities ([read more here](disco.md)) or be instructed by ATC to proceed directly to a specific waypoint.
 The direct function allows pilots to quickly program lateral revisions to a specific waypoint which would command the LNAV to proceed to that point upon selecting `INSERT`.

+!!! tip "HDG/NAV Modes"
+    Please keep in mind the following two concepts:

+    - If you are currently in NAV (indicated on the FMA) then the aircraft will stay in this mode and proceed on the new active track.
+    - If you are in HDG mode, the aircraft will revert to NAV and proceed on the new active track.

 There are three functions available on the DIR TO page.

 - DIR TO: Creates a direct leg from the present position of the aircraft to a specified waypoint.